Rug Hooking – Learning the Process

 - On Wednesday night, prior to my last class the power (electricity) went out.
 I was working diligently on

 my rug prior and waiting for Jeopardy to start.
 I did not let the lack of light stop me, nor would it have in the past.
 I found my trusted camping lantern that goes by battery light, emitting quite the ray.
 I should have opted for the old oil lanterns that would have used seal oil, which sit on a table in the basement.
 It definitely would have taken me back to a different place in time.

 - This past weekend I dedicated to working on my rug.
 I have filled the outside triangles and have a completed hooked rug.
 I need to complete the edging, iron on my handmade signature tag and prepare it for wall art.

 you my completed rug and look forward to making more traditional hooked rugs in the future.
 Maybe some of you will take it upon yourself to learn a past art form as well…

-Posted on March 14, 2011, in Art, Heritage and tagged Canadian Community Economic Development Network, Craft, Great Northern Peninsula, hook rugs, Jeopardy, Learning, Shopping, Supplies.
+Posted on March 14, 2011, in Art, Tourism and tagged Canadian Community Economic Development Network, Craft, Great Northern Peninsula, hook rugs, Jeopardy, Learning, Shopping, Supplies.
 Bookmark the permalink.
 2 Comments.